Five Tips for getting your Living Room Ready for Summer SUPER QUICK

-Now that wasn’t so hard was it!?
+Now that wasn’t so hard, was it!?

-I strongly belief that summer decorating should be light and airy, quick and easy and most of all uncomplicated.
-After all we won’t be spending nearly as much time inside as we do in the colder months of the year.
+I strongly believe that summer decorating should be light and airy, quick and easy and most of all uncomplicated.
+After all, we won’t be spending nearly as much time inside as we do in the colder months of the year.
 But I do like my home to move with me through the seasons and to have my inside decor be a reflection of my life and activities.
 For summer that means that I want my house to feel like a vacation home or a beach cottage where I can have the perfect staycation all season long.

 Have you started summer decorating?
 What is your favorite summer decorating tip?

 If you liked this post, don’t forget to pin it to your decorating board on Pinterest!